Social Vulnerability Index for the United States - 2006-2010

-The index synthesizes 31 socioeconomic variables, which the research literature suggests contribute to reduction in a community’s ability to prepare for, respond to, and recover from hazards.
-The data are culled from national data sources, primarily those from the United States Census Bureau.
+The index synthesizes 30 socioeconomic variables, which the research literature suggests contribute to reduction in a community’s ability to prepare for, respond to, and recover from hazards.
+SoVI ® data sources include primarily those from the United States Census Bureau.

 The data are compiled and processed by the Hazards and Vulnerability Research Institute at the University of South Carolina.
 The data are standardized and placed into a principal components analysis to reduce the initial set of variables into a smaller set of statistically optimized components.
 Adjustments are made to the components’ cardinality (positive (+) or negative (-)) to insure that positive component loadings are associated with increased vulnerability, and negative component loadings are associated with decreased vulnerability.
 Once the cardinalities of the components are determined, the components are added together to determine the numerical social vulnerability score for each county.

-SoVI® 2005-09 marks a change in the formulation of the SoVI® metric from earlier versions.
+SoVI® 2006-10 marks a change in the formulation of the SoVI® metric from earlier versions.
 New directions in the theory and practice of vulnerability science emphasize the constraints of family structure, language barriers, vehicle availability, medical disabilities, and healthcare access in the preparation for and response to disasters, thus necessitating the inclusion of such factors in SoVI®.
-Extensive prior testing of SoVI®, along with the introduction of the U.S. Census Bureau’s five-year American Community Survey estimates, permits changes to the SoVI® recipe, resulting in an overall more robust metric.
+Extensive testing of earlier conceptualizations of SoVI®, in addition to the introduction of the U.S. Census Bureau’s five-year American Community Survey (ACS) estimates, warrants changes to the SoVI® recipe, resulting in a more robust metric.
+These changes, pioneered with the ACS-based SoVI® 2005-09 carry over to SoVI® 2006-10, which combines the best data available from both the 2010 U.S. Decennial Census and five-year estimates from the 2006-2010 ACS.

 To visually compare the SoVI® scores at a national level, they are mapped using quantiles.
 Scores in the top 20% of the United States are more vulnerable counties (red) and scores in the bottom 20% of the United States indicate the least vulnerable counties (blue).